Everything you need to know about your secret 12-word recovery phrase

 BIP44 describes a derivation path.
-In basic terms, it sets the properties that used to derive private keys as described in BIP32.
+In basic terms, it sets the properties that are used to derive private keys as described in BIP32.
 These properties, for example, can indicate what type of coin this is (BTC, BCH etc.).

-Where does Exodus store the Secret 12-word recovery phrase?
+Where does Exodus store the secret 12-word recovery phrase?

-Your Secret 12-word Recovery phrase is stored in an encrypted manner on the computer you install Exodus on.
+Your secret 12-word Recovery phrase is stored in an encrypted manner on the computer you install Exodus on.
 We do not store your secret phrase on our servers, nor do we have any access to it.
 This is done in the true spirit of cryptocurrency that gives full control of the funds to the owner of the Private Keys.
 As Andreas Antonopoulos' famous quote goes: "Your keys, your bitcoin.
 Not your keys, not your bitcoin".